Data Profiling and Quality Checks Generation

 profiler = DQProfiler(ws)

-# Apply custom options to profiling
+# Apply custom options for profiling a DataFrame

 summary_stats, profiles = profiler.profile(input_df, options=custom_options)

-# Apply custom options when profiling tables
+# Apply custom options for profiling a table

 You can optionally install DQX in the workspace (see the Installation Guide).
 A config, dashboard, and profiler workflow are installed as part of the installation.
 The workflow can be run manually in the workspace UI or using the CLI as below.